angelvs1411/job_scraper/README.md

 EXECUTION

-Run the following commands in your terminal.
+Run the following command in your terminal:

 git clone https://github.com/angelvs1411/job_scraper

-open job_scraper.py and edit the chromedriver path and the path to download the csv file.
+Open job_scraper.py and edit the chromedriver path and the path to download the csv file.

-navigate to the scripts directory and run the command below.
+Run the commands below:

+pip3 install -r requirements.txt

 python3 job_scraper.py